AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-issues-wrong-time-when-bulk-editing.md

 ---
-title: "Issues: Time fields save incorrect time when bulk editing issues"
+title: 'Issues: Time fields save incorrect time when bulk editing issues'
-description: "When a user is bulk editing issues and selects a date and time for a date field and saves, the time that is saved to this field in the issue is not the time that the user selected.
-Instead, the time appears to be converted to UTC when the user saves."
+description: When a user is bulk editing issues and selects a date and time for a date field and saves, the time that is saved to this field in the issue is not the time that the user selected.
+Instead, the time appears to be converted to UTC when the user saves.
 hidefromtoc: yes
 feature: Work Management
+exl-id: cdce9046-d2b9-450f-9ee7-62f1d4cf57ed
 ---
 # Issues: Time fields save incorrect time when bulk editing issues

 >[!NOTE]